ChucK : Language Specification > Classes & Objects

 • Shred : basic abstraction for a non-preëmptive ChucK process.

-• UGen : base unit generator class (discussed here).
+• UGen : unit generator base class (discussed here).

 working with objects